frios2020/Project-2-DL-Explainability/README.md

 <br>Step 8.0 Execute train.py to train the neural network model.
 The trained model weights are saved within results/models/, and its filename will resemble the following structure:
 <br>Step 9.0 Execute lime_explain.py to generate interpretable explanations for the model's predictions on the test set.
 	!python src/interpretability/lime_explain.py

+To verify the output of each step you can read the documentation.docx file.
 To visualize the log file we use TensorBoard (Depicting loss on the training and validation sets versus epochs, roc curve and confusion matrix on test sets)

 Part 2 (See file "Part 2 - SHAP Approach Summary .docx")